ArchipelagoMW/Archipelago/worlds/kdl3/docs/setup_en.md

 5. Select the `Connector.lua` file you downloaded above
     - Look in the Archipelago folder for `/SNI/lua/Connector.lua`

-##### bsnes-plus-nwa
+##### bsnes-plus-nwa and snes9x-nwa

-This should automatically connect to SNI.
-If this is its first time launching, you may be prompted to allow it to communicate through the Windows Firewall.
+These should automatically connect to SNI.
+If this is the first time launching, you may be prompted to allow it to communicate through the Windows Firewall.

 #### With hardware